lanzac/unilipid_data/README.md

 > **_NOTE (IMD Parameters):_** These two parameters can also be set in the msp parameter input file.
 Modifying these parameters in the UI and sending them will override those previously defined in the MSP file.
 The values are not precisely defined, but chosen empirically to observe a smooth insertion of the protein into the membrane.
 You can, of course, change these values as you wish.

 - You can try to grab some particles by holding down the left click and dragging them to manipulate the rigid structure in the membrane.
 By releasing the button, you observe how the insertion trajectory evolves to find a new stable state.
+- You can also control the rigid body structure with keyboard:
+    - Up: Y
+    - Down: H
+    - Left rot: J
+    - Right rot: L
+    - Up rot: I
+    - Down rot: K

+    &rarr; It might be usefull to adjust some control scalings in `BioSpring/IMD Tools/IMD Parameters` with `InputForces`, `InsertionDepthScaling` and `InsertionAngleScaling` parameters.
-- __In UnityMol on the left panel__ go to `BioSpring/IMD Tools/Visualization` and click on `ShowTransferEnergy` button __twice__  to display the hydrophobicity scale used by assigning it a colour gradient and colouring each particle accordingly.
+- __In UnityMol on the left panel__ go to `BioSpring/IMD Tools/Visualization` and click on `ShowTransferEnergy` button __several times until the particles are coloured__  to display the hydrophobicity scale used by assigning it a colour gradient and colouring each particle accordingly.
 Click on `ShowColorBar` to show the hydrophobicity colour gradient bar.
+- Disconnect the interactive simulation by tapping Disconnect in `IMD/` and stop the biospring simulation in terminal with ctrl+c.

 ### 2.2 SNARE system